 The short answer is that there are no snakes in Alaska.
 There are certainly no dangerous snakes in Alaska.
-Alaska is far enough north that there are no native reptiles to the state.
+Alaska is far enough north that there are no native reptiles in the state.
 Alaska does have some amphibians that include boreal toads, Columbia spotted frogs, wood frogs, long-toed salamanders, Northwestern salamanders, and rough-skinned newts.

 In addition, while the state lacks terrestrial reptiles or lizards, its borders have been home to leatherback sea turtles, green sea turtles, olive ridley sea turtles, and loggerhead sea turtles.

 In recent years there have been reports of the first terrestrial reptile taking up residence in Alaska: the common garter snake.
 Garter snakes are found from Florida to the coniferous forest of Ontario, into the southern reaches of Canada’s Northwest Territory.
 So it’s no surprise they might reach south Alaska.